silvandiepen/cadds/README.md

 ### Why?
 The idea is to create a config file which holds all the styling for a project.
 By including this file into another with some different defaults, you can completely alter the outcome and create themes.

+The idea is to create css which can be altered as much as possible and be able to build that css just using a config file.

 ## How?